xinyangqi/data-analyst-R/README.md

 # data-analyst-R

-Some data analyse problems using R
+Some data analyse problems using R, Stata and SQL.